Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 The NFL puts out this story toward the end of the day, yes, that Brady destroyed his cell phone and destroyed the evidence.

-And we learned later in the day, once the NFL full report that that didn't happen.
+And we learned later in the day, once the NFL full report, that that didn't happen.

-He did it it's it's just not that cut and dried.
+It's just not that cut and dried.

-He had plenty of time to figure out that the NFL pulled a PR move yesterday with this releasing of the news that Brady destroyed evidence.
+Bill Rodens at the New York Times, he had plenty of time to figure out that the NFL pulled a PR move yesterday with this releasing of the news that Brady destroyed evidence.

 Some people still think he did.

-A great linebacker for the Patriots, played with Brady in the NFL network yesterday afternoon.
+And here's Willie McGinnis, who played this number 55, a great linebacker for the Patriots, played with Brady in the NFL network yesterday afternoon.

 He was asked, what did you think when you heard that he had destroyed the cell phone?